TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/getting-started/secure-an-oas-api.md

 }
 ```

-In this example, we added the following sections to configure API key authentication for this API.
+In this example, we added the following sections to configure key authentication for this API.

 - `components.securitySchemes` defines the authentication method (in this case, `apiKey` in the header).
 - `security`: Applies the authentication globally to all endpoints.